 Black Mountain Elementary School

-- Black Mountain Elementary School's student population of 430 students has declined by 7% over five school years.
+- Black Mountain Elementary School's student population of 470 students has grown by 10% over five school years.

 |Grades Offered||Grades Kindergarten-6|